tinymce/tinymce-docs/compressor/about.md

 ## TinyMCE Compressor

-The TinyMCE compressor is a backend for reducing the overall download and initialization time for TinyMCE it consists of a JavaScript loader that requests a php/aspx/jsp/cfm page that compresses the specified resources using GZip.
+The TinyMCE compressor is a backend for reducing the overall download & initialization time for TinyMCE it consists of a JavaScript loader that requests a php/aspx/jsp/cfm page that compresses the specified resources using GZip.
 This method makes the overall download 75% smaller and the number of requests will also be reduced.
 The overall initialization time for TinyMCE will be reduced dramatically if you use this script for loading TinyMCE.

 ## What is GZip?